-Mid-term target Reduce the greenhouse gas emissions to 45% of the 1990 level in emission intensity unit by 2025 FY2017 target Results and evaluation in FY2017 The Shin-Etsu Group was at 53.4%, and Shin-Etsu Chemical was at 48.9%, and they could not achieve the target FY2017 results
+Mid-term target Reduce the greenhouse gas emissions in production intensity to 45% of the 1990 level by 2025.
+Results and evaluation in FY2018 The Shin-Etsu Group was at 52.8%, and Shin-Etsu Chemical was at 47.9%.

-FY2017 target Reduce energy consumption in intensity at an annualized rate of 1% FY2017 results The annualized reduction rate from FY2014 to FY2017 was 1.4% for Shin-Etsu Chemical.
-Shin-Etsu Group increased by 1.1%.
-FY2017 evaluation Both the Group and the Company didn't achieve the target.
-FY2018 target Reduce energy consumption in intensity at an annualized rate of 1%
+FY2018 target Reduce energy consumption in production intensity at an annualized rate of 1% FY2018 results The annualized reduction rate from FY2015 to FY2018 was 3.7% for Shin-Etsu Chemical and 2.2% for Shin-Etsu Group.
+FY2018 evaluation Both the Group and the Company achieved the target.
+FY2019 target Reduce energy consumption in production intensity at an annualized rate of 1%

-The Group regards the global climate change as a critical issue to be resolved.
-Starting from FY2010, the Group promoted energy savings and installation of a cogeneration system in order to achieve the mid-term goal which is "Reduce the greenhouse gas emission intensity to 50% of the 1990 level in emission intensity by 2015".
-Furthermore, in FY2016, we set a new mid-term target of "reduce the greenhouse gas emissions intensity to 45% of the 1990 level in emission intensity by 2025", and we have been working towards that goal.
-Regarding the greenhouse gas emissions intensity for FY2017, the Group and the Company achieved for FY2017, the Group and the Company achieved 53.4% and 48.9% of 1990 emissions respectively.
+The Group regards the global climate change as a critical issue to be resolved, and the ESG Promotion Committee, chaired by the President, comprehensively covers climate change issues.
+Starting from FY2010, the Group promoted energy savings and installation of a cogeneration system in order to achieve the mid-term goal which is "Reduce the greenhouse gas emission in production intensity to 50% of the 1990 level by 2015".
+Furthermore, in FY2016, we set a new midterm target of "Reduce the greenhouse gas emissions in production intensity to 45% of the 1990 level by 2025", and we have been working towards that goal.
+In FY2018, we started reducing power consumption by deploying cogeneration systems with gas turbines as well as improving electrolytic cells with high-performance ionexchange membranes, among other initiatives.
+Regarding the greenhouse gas emissions intensity for FY2018, the Group and the Company achieved 52.8% and 47.9% of the 1990 level respectively.
+Also in May 2019, The Shin-Etsu Group announced our support for the recommendations from the TCFD1.
+We also participated in the "TCFD Consortium of Japan "2.
+We will continue to disclose information regarding climate change in line with the TCFD recommendations.